HawaSaid/COMP432-GroupO/README.md

 # How to run the Python Code <br/>

 To run the Python code,
+1. Install PyTorch:
-1. Install PyTorch.
-For CPU-only, use:
+   -  For CPU-only, use:
+    ```bash
+    pip install torch torchvision torchaudio --index-url https://download.pytorch.org/whl/cpu
+    ```
-`pip install torch torchvision torchaudio --index-url https://download.pytorch.org/whl/cpu`, for GPU with CUDA, use:
+   -  for GPU with CUDA, use:
+    ```bash
-`pip install torch torchvision torchaudio --index-url https://download.pytorch.org/whl/cu118`.
+    pip install torch torchvision torchaudio --index-url https://download.pytorch.org/whl/cu118
+    ```
 2. Install the required Python modules:
-   -  for scikit-learn `pip install scikit-learn`
+   -  for scikit-learn:
+    ```bash
+    pip install scikit-learn
+      ```
-   -  for NumPy `pip install numpy`
+   -  for NumPy:
+    ```bash
+    pip install numpy
+    ```
-   -  for Matplotlib`pip install matplotlib`
+   -  for Matplotlib:
+    ```bash
+    pip install matplotlib
+    ```
    ** Note that `os` and `shutil` are built-in modules, so no additional installation is needed.
+3. Dataset Placement:
-3. Ensure your datasets are placed in the specified directories (`Dataset 2/Prostate Cancer` and `Dataset 3/Animal Faces`).
+   -  Download the 3 datasets with the links provided at the end.
+Ensure your datasets are placed in the specified directories
+    ```bash
+    Dataset 1/Colorectal Cancer
+    Dataset 2/Prostate Cancer
+    Dataset 3/Animal Faces
+    ```
+   -  If you wish to use the sample datasets provided, follow these steps:
+      -  Uncomment the line specifying the path to the sample dataset in the code.
+      -  Comment out the line specifying the path to the original dataset in the code.
+      -  For example:
+      ```bash
+      # -- Original Datasets Paths (comment these out to use the sample datasets) -- #
+      # dataset2_path = './Dataset 2/Prostate Cancer'
+      # dataset3_path = './Dataset 3/Animal Faces'

+      # -- Sample Dataset Path (uncomment this to use the sample dataset) -- #
+      dataset2_path = './Sample Dataset 2/Prostate Cancer'
+      dataset3_path = './Sample Dataset 3/Animal Faces'
+      ```
-4. Execute the script using a terminal or IDE with the command `python your_script_name.py`.
+4. Execute the scripts using a terminal or IDE with the following command:
+   -  Task 1: Train and Validate our Model:
+      ```bash
+      python task1.py
+      ```
+   -  Task 2 using Encoder from Task 1:
+      ```bash
+      python task2-PreTrainedModel.py
+      ```
+   -  Task 2 using ImageNet Pre-trained Encoder:
+      ```bash
+      python task2-ImageNet.py
+      ```

 # Source Code Package in PyTorch
 src/
   - Dataset 1